andresoliva/PlotlyWebMapInteractive/README.md

 ## About

 This script was created as part of my engineering master's degree thesis at Instituto Balseiro, Argentina.
-It allows you to visualize data received from a DCS on a plotted map.
-The script can either read data from a real serial port or simulate data for testing purposes.
+It allows you to visualize data received from a DCS on a plotted map by using Dash and Plotly to create a web server that holds the website in which the plot is created.
+The script can either read data from a real serial port or simulate data to allow the user to test the script without any external hardware.

 ### Tested Library Versions